zebonair/GCP-secrets/README.md

 - Project ID and Secret Name from GCP.

 ## Setup:
-Clone the repository
+- Clone the repository
-Navigate to the project directory: cd your-repo
+- Navigate to the project directory
-Build the project using Gradle: ./gradlew build
+- Build the project using Gradle: ./gradlew build

 ## Usage:

 Update the Config class with your GCP project ID and secret name.

-Run the application through a main class or via command: java -jar build/libs/app.jar The secret will be printed to the console if accessed successfully.
+Run the application through a main class or via command: java -jar build/libs/app.jar.

+The secret will be printed to the console if accessed successfully.